Two new training pathways have been developed for Allergy and Immunology:

 Joint allergy-immunology interview

-The specialties of allergy and immunology - both of which will have recruitment managed centrally by London and Kent, Surrey & Sussex - hold a joint interview process.
+The specialties of allergy and immunology - both of which will have recruitment managed centrally by the London Recruitment Office - hold a joint interview process.

 Regardless of whether a candidate applies to the specialty of allergy or to immunology (or to both), they will sit one single joint interview; the assessment from which can be used to ascertain their suitability and readiness for progression to a post in allergy and/or immunology.